lazypower/Kubrick-Documentation-Scaffolding/README.md

     rm -rf *

 This will clean out the repository of any leftover code from building the orphan branch.
 We can now populate it with the Kubrick template for generating our docs.
-Grab the latest tag over here:
+Grab the latest tag [from the releases page](https://github.com/chuckbutler/Kubrick-Documentation-Scaffolding/releases)